rhinoceraptor/rhinoceraptor.github.io/_posts/2015-2-13-arduino-temp-sensor.md

 Here is the project built out on the breadboard.

 The code, along with necessary libraries for this project is [available here](https://github.com/rhinoceraptor/arduino-server-sensor).

+In a future post I will detail the wiring used in the project, as well as building the project on perfboard, or possibly designing and etching a custom PCB for the circuit.